MRJumpI/C-Desktop-Gaming-App/README.md

 - **Top Ten Games**: Stay updated with the latest trending games and discover what's popular in the gaming world.
 - **System Requirements**: Access detailed system requirements for each game, ensuring compatibility with your device.
 - **Integration with RAWG API**: Utilizes the RAWG API to fetch comprehensive data about games, including release dates, genres, ratings, and more.
+> Some More that You can Explorer 😶🤖😗

 ## Game Categories
 ### 1. News